howardconnect/Justin-Howard_CV/README.md

     <div class="container">
         <section id="about-me" class="content-section">
             <h2>About Me</h2>
-            <p>I am Professor Jane Doe, teaching at the Department of XYZ at ABC University.
-With over 10 years of experience in teaching and research, I specialize in [Your Specialization], focusing on [Research Topics/Interest].
-My approach to education is rooted in engaging students with futuristic technologies and innovative research methodologies.</p>
+            <p>I am Professor Justin Howard teaching at the Department Allied Health and Biology.
+With over a decade of nurrsing experience, adn 6 in the teaching filed of experience, I specialize in preparing prenursing students, focusing on laying doen a foundation knowledge, My approach to education is rooted in engaging students with futuristic technologies and innovative research methodologies.</p>
         </section>
         <section id="courses" class="content-section">
             <h2>Courses</h2>